MrShoenel/metrics-as-scores/paper/paper.md

 # MAS -- The Tool- and Analysis Suite
 <!-- Here, we go into detail about distribution fitting and statistical tests. -->
 The main purpose of the Metrics As Scores tool- and analysis suite for Python is to approximate or estimate, enable the exploration of, and sample from context-dependent distributions.
-Three principal types of distributions are supported: Empirical and Parametric (both continuous and discrete), as well as kernel density estimates.
+Three principal types of distributions are supported: empirical and Parametric (both continuous and discrete), as well as kernel density estimates.
 These are all unified using the class `Density`, which provides access to the PDF/PMF, CDF/CCDF (for scores), and the PPF.
 <!--
 -->